jonmorrissmith/RpiTrainDisplay/README.md

 ```
 which indicates you can do away with manual configuration editing and enjoy the minimal UI experience!

+**Note** If you're running Huxley2 locally then that's on port 8081.

+**Note** You can run the config server as root if you want the UI to be on port 80.

+If you do this then don't forget to remove the `sudo` from the `Executable_command_line` parameter.

+It's then as simple as starting the configuration server with `sudo ./config_server.py`.

 ### Connect to the User Interface ###
-With the above configuration you can tweak away to your hearts content at `http://<IP address of your Raspberry Pi>:8080`
+With the above configuration you can tweak away to your hearts content at `http://<IP address of your Raspberry Pi>:<port>`

+Or, if you're using the root option - `http://<IP address of your Raspberry Pi>`

 Enjoy!